Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/01a-setting-up-cognitive.md

 ![Searching for the Face API](./Img/151.png)

-4. In the list showing up in the Search result, select the `Face` service.
+4. In the list showing up in the Search result, select the `Face` service, then click the `Create` button.

 ![Selecting the Face API](./Img/152.png)